Roman54228/detection_model/README.md

 All training results are saved to `runs/train/` with incrementing run directories, i.e. `runs/train/exp2`, `runs/train/exp3` etc.
 Use the largest `--batch-size` possible, or pass `--batch-size -1` for YOLOv5 [AutoBatch](https://github.com/ultralytics/yolov5/pull/5092).

+Modify training hyperpaameters in `data/hyp` - augmentations, optimizer and los.
 ### 4. Evalutation

 ```bash